4dsystems/ViSi-Genie-Arduino-Library/README.md

 ![image](http://www.4dsystems.com.au/imagenes/header.png)

-ViSi-Genie-Arduino-Library - NEW VERSION - Updated 31-Mar-2014
+ViSi-Genie-Arduino-Library - NEW VERSION - Updated 20-JULY-2014
 ==============================================================

 Arduino Library for 4D Systems ViSi-Genie Environment

-Note: this library has changed since the last release - syntax is different. please refer to the demo supplied with this library
+This library adds support for 2+ displays connected to a single Arduino, and adds a new Demo to illustrate how that is achieved

 ## Information